Hackathonzx/NeoIDsafe/README.md

-# Project Name: IDSafe
+# Project Name: NeoIDSafe
 # Overview
-IDSafe is a blockchain-based identity verification system designed for refugees.
+NeoIDSafe is a blockchain-based identity verification system designed for refugees.
 It uses decentralized identifiers (DIDs) and Chainlink's Cross-Chain Interoperability Protocol (CCIP) to manage identity verification across different blockchains.
 The system ensures that refugees can access essential services like healthcare, education, and financial assistance through verified digital credentials.

 # Features
 - Decentralized Identity Management: Each refugee is assigned a unique Decentralized Identifier (DID) to manage their identity securely.